tidy-finance/website/docs/35_fama_macbeth.md

 ## Data preparation

 We illustrate @Fama1973 with the monthly CRSP sample and use three characteristics to explain the cross-section of returns: market capitalization, the book-to-market ratio, and the CAPM beta (i.e., the covariance of the excess stock returns with the market excess returns).
-We collect the data from our `SQLite`-database introduced in chapters 2-4.\index{Data!CRSP}\index{Data!Compustat}\index{Beta}
+We collect the data from our `SQLite`-database introduced in Chapters 2-4.\index{Data!CRSP}\index{Data!Compustat}\index{Beta}

 ```r